ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - `i2c_abort_async`:
   - Aborts any ongoing async transfers.

-### Undefined behavior
+### Undefined behaviour

 - Use of a `null` pointer as an argument to any function.
 - Calling any `I2C` function before calling `i2c_init` or after calling `i2c_free`.
 - Initializing the `I2C` peripheral with invalid `SDA` and `SCL` pins.
 - Initializing the peripheral in slave mode if slave mode is not supported, indicated by `i2c_get_capabilities`.
-- Operating the peripheral in slave mode without first specifying an address using `i2c_slave_address`.
+- Operating the peripheral in slave mode without first specifying an address using `i2c_slave_address`
 - Setting an address using `i2c_slave_address` after initializing the peripheral in master mode.
 - Setting an address to an `I2C` reserved value.
 - Setting an address larger than the 7-bit supported maximum if 10-bit addressing is not supported.